Arthritis In Dogs: A Natural Solution

-Arthritis is a type of joint disease that happens after the joint cartilage and underlying bones break down.
+Arthritis is a type of joint disease that happens after the joint cartilage and underlying bones begin to wear down and become weak.
 It can cause pain and inflammation in the affected joints, reducing your dog's mobility and excitement levels.
 While it's normal for dogs to slow down as they get older, arthritis leads to a significant reduction in your pet's willingness to be active.

 One in every five dogs develops arthritis at some point in their lives, making it a fairly common disease.
 In fact, it's the most common cause behind pain in aging dogs.
 Most of the time arthritis is just the result of wear and tear on your dog's joints over the course of their life.
 As they play, run, and jump, they are putting stress on their joints, and slowly wearing them out.